 What defines low-, moderate-, and middle-income households?

-- Low income households range from 0% to 60% of the Area Median Income.
-For example, the range for a 3-person household is $0 - $61,380 in the City of Boulder.
+- Low-income households range from 0% to 60% of the Area Median Income.

-How are households eligible to live in an affordable housing unit?
+How are households eligible to live in an affordable home?

-- Both renters and homeowners need to be eligible for a specific housing unit that they would like to occupy.
+- Both renters and homeowners need to be eligible for a specific home that they would like to occupy.
 Each housing unit has specific income designation and can serve individuals at or below that designation.
-Visit Housing & Human Services for more information.
+Visit our website to learn more about affordable housing in Boulder.

 Number of people living in affordable homes in the City of Boulder Indicator

 - This indicator was calculated using the State of Colorado standard of 1.5 people per bedroom.
-The City of Boulder believes that this is an underestimation of the number of people living in affordable housing in Boulder.
+The city believes that this is an underestimation of the number of people living in affordable housing in Boulder.

-The City of Boulder actively works to increase the number of affordable housing through multiple policies, programs, and regulations.
+The City of Boulder actively works to increase the number of affordable homes through multiple policies, programs, and regulations.
 One of the main components is the availability of financial resources.
-The city utilizes several methods to secure funding for affordable housing such as commercial linkage fees, inclusionary housing policies, property taxes, and leveraging other external funds.
-Employing these various techniques have proven to successfully increase funding, resulting in a rise of affordable housing development in the city.
+The city utilizes several methods to secure funding for affordable housing such as commercial linkage fees, inclusionary housing policies, property taxes, and leveraging state and federal funds.
+Employing these various techniques have proven to successfully increase funding, resulting in an increase in affordable housing in the city.

 In 2018, City Council created a Housing Advisory Board to expand the city’s capacity to address housing challenges and accelerate progress toward the city’s housing goals.

-Annual Tenant Report (ATR)- Demographic data is collected through the ATR on an annual basis.
+Annual Tenant Report (ATR) - Demographic data for renters is collected through the ATR on an annual basis.
 Data submission on demographics is voluntary and may be incomplete.

-American Community Survey (ACS)- Race/Ethnicity data for the City of Boulder was summarized from the 2018 5-year ACS.
+American Community Survey (ACS) - Race/Ethnicity data for the City of Boulder general population was summarized from the most recent 5-year ACS.

 This data is provided by the Housing and Human Services Department.
-This page will be updated quarterly.
+This page will be updated annually.